You may wish to see an introductory page with a map first.

 The Great Siege of Malta increased the reputation enjoyed by the Knights of St. John which had suffered from the 1522 surrendering of Rhodes and other possessions in the Aegean Sea.

 The design of the fortifications of the new town were entrusted to Francesco Laparelli, an Italian military engineer who had designed the new walls of Castel Sant'Angelo in Rome for Pope Pius IV.
-In 1669 Laparelli left Malta and Girolamo Cassar, his Maltese assistant, supervised the completion of the fortifications.
+In 1569 Laparelli left Malta and Girolamo Cassar, his Maltese assistant, supervised the completion of the fortifications.
+You may wish to see the fortifications in a 1582 fresco in Palazzo del Belvedere.

 St. James' Counterguard and in the background Floriana seen from St. James' bastion